Docs/Features

 The easiest and most likely way of implementing it for Laravel apps is using the CLI package and extending your current deployment script.

-All you have to do is add this command at the start of your script ohdear-cli maintenance period:start [site-id] [seconds].
-Where site-id is the id of your site within Oh Dear.
-You can find the id of your sites with ohdear-cli sites:list.
-The number of seconds is the maximum amount of time the maintenance window should be active.
-You could set this to any sensible amount, but make sure its longer than your deployment takes.
-At the end of the script you can end the maintenance window with ohdear-cli maintenance period:stop [site-id].
+Add this command at the start of your script: ohdear-cli maintenance period:start [site-id] [seconds].
+The site-id is the ID of your site in Oh Dear (find it with ohdear-cli sites:list).
+The seconds value is the maximum time the maintenance window should be active - set it longer than your deployment takes.
+At the end of your script, end the maintenance window with ohdear-cli maintenance period:stop [site-id].

 An alternative way to work with maintenance windows without any package is via the API by using curl.
 Which is explained in the next section.